lowRISC/opentitan/util/uvmdvgen/README.md

                         extended from CIP library.
-If switch is not passed, then the code will be extended from DV library instead. (ignored if -e switch is not passed) -hi, --has_interrupts
+If switch is not passed, then the code will be extended from DV library instead. (ignored if -e switch is not passed) -hr, --has_ral        Specify whether the DUT has CSRs and thus needs a UVM RAL model
+  -hi, --has_interrupts
                         CIP has interrupts.
 Create interrupts interface in tb -ha, --has_alerts     CIP has alerts.
 Create alerts interface in tb